The unit cell

 rate=\frac{change\, in\, amount\, of\, NO_2}{change\, in\, time}

-Since the magnitude of the overall rate of a reaction is the same regardless of the chemical species monitored, if we were able to also measure the amount of O2 produced or the amount of N2O5 consumed, we would have:
+Since the magnitude of the overall rate of a reaction is the same regardless of which chemical species is monitored, if we were also able to measure the amount of O2 produced or the amount of N2O5 consumed, we would, in principle, obtained:

 \frac{change\, in\, amt\, of\, NO_2}{change\, in\, time}=\frac{change\, in\, amt\, of\, O_2}{change\, in\, time}=-\frac{change\, in\, amt\, of\, N_2O_5}{change\, in\, time}\; \; \; \; \; \; \; \; 8